shsarker/visual_field_test/README.md

 Center for Biotechnology and Genomics
 Texas Tech University

-The long-term goal is to evaluate whether visual-field processing deficits can act as early, non-invasive indicators of Alzheimer’s disease using VR technology to ensure reproducible testing.
+The long-term goal is to evaluate whether visual-field processing deficits can act as early, non-invasive indicators of Alzheimer’s disease using VR technology.

 ---